How Maxus is training its media planners in creativity - Digiday

 Maxus doesn’t intend to take planning away from creative shops though.
 Gaines thinks that the creative team can focus on what the story idea is, while Maxus can focus on how to deliver that idea.
 “And we can mold that to what behavioral indicators and context tell us rather than only focus on reach,” he said.

 Communications planning now takes a bigger portion of clients budgets.
 At agencies, where there was creative and execution, more and more attention is given to communications planning, or “strategy.”
 For some, it’s a way to add more analytical data to the process.
 But critics say it just creates a circle of information, where nothing ever gets made.
-But communications planning has helped double Maxus’ pitch win rate to 80 percent, according to the agency.
+But Maxus’ win rate doubled to 60 percent this year and communications planning helped the shop win 80 percent of those pitches.

 There are over 270 media planners and 52 communications planners at Maxus.
 Coaching is not an easy task.
 While media planners are good at data analytics, they don’t get used to distilling things that they have learned from data into clear opinions.